Blue Ridge Parkway North Carolina, USA Travel Guide

 Six developed NPS campgrounds exist in NC, operating seasonally (May-Oct).
 They include basic amenities like tent/RV sites, picnic tables, fire rings, vault toilets, and potable water.
 Reservations via Recreation.gov are strongly recommended.

-The Pisgah Inn (MP 408.6) is the only full-service lodge directly on the Parkway in NC, operating seasonally.
+The Pisgah Inn (MP 408.6) is the sole full-service lodge directly on the Parkway in NC, operating seasonally.
 Various independent lodges and charming inns are in nearby towns like Blowing Rock, Boone, and Little Switzerland.

 Here is a detailed breakdown of selected areas near the North Carolina Parkway, highlighting their unique aspects.